ericeilertson/shortform_report/README.md

 ### Report Generation (By Security Review Provider)

 The SRP should use `lib.py` to generate the short-form report, by integrating it with their internal report generation apparatus.
-The `lib.py` API is designed to be simple and flexible so as to now restrict how the SRP may choose to generate the report.
+The `lib.py` API is designed to be simple and flexible so as to not restrict how the SRP may choose to generate the report.
 It is designed to allow data to be easily imported from a variety of sources such as CSV files or REST APIs.

 Use of the API is straight forward:
 1. Call `add_device()` to add vendor and device-specific metadata to the report.